yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

     - _Delete_:  the bucket and its contents are destroyed
     - _Retain_:  the bucket and its data are preserved with only abstracting Kubernetes being destroyed
 1. `accessMode`: Declares the level of access given to credentials provisioned through this class.
 If empty, drivers may set defaults.
-1. `protocol`:  protocol the associated object store supports (e.g. swift, s3, gcs, etc.). *Only* serves a descriptive purpose and is not verified.
 1. `bucketClassName`: Name of the associated `BucketClass`.
 1. `bucketRef`: the name & namespace of the associated `Bucket`.